stedavkle/personal-site/md/about/index.md

 request.

 For more information about this website and how I created it, read my post [here](/projects/personal-site).
-The website does not use tracking or analytics, nor do any of the distributed web applications I have built.
+The site does not use tracking or analytics, nor do any of the distributed web applications I have built.
 Thus, the only feedback I get is from people reaching out to me.
 If you like my work, please send me a message!

 # Contact